Sarah Lahbati

-Sarah Lahbati (born 9 October 1993) is a Filipino actress.
+Sarah Lahbati (born 9 October 1993) is a Swiss-born Filipino-Moroccan actress.
 She gained media attention as a finalist on the 5th season of reality show StarStruck, a Philippine overall talent show broadcast on GMA Network.
 Lahbati declared StarStruck V's Ultimate Female Survivors after nine weeks of the competition.
 Together with Steven Silva, they each won P1.5 million cash prize and an exclusive contract with GMA Network, with a minimum guarantee of P3.5 million.

 Early life and education

 Lahbati was born in Geneva, Switzerland to a Filipina mother and a Moroccan father.
-She began her studies in Switzerland before moving to the Philippines, where she studied at the Immaculate Conception Academy in Cavite.
+She began her studies in Switzerland before moving to the Philippines.

 Career

 Lahbati made her screen debut as Bong Revilla's daughter in Hokus Pokus.
 After joining and winning the fifth season of hit reality show StarStruck, Lahbati topbilled GMA Network's drama series, Kokak (2011) and Makapiling Kang Muli (2012) along with her real-life partner Richard Gutierrez.
 She also starred in different GMA shows such as Love Bug Presents: Exchange of Hearts (2011), Little Star, Koreana and Time of My Life.
 She also performed in GMA Network's variety show Party Pilipinas and Sunday All Stars as a regular artist.

 In 2015, Lahbati transferred to the rival network, ABS-CBN, after her contract under GMA Artist Center expired.
 She officially joined Viva Artists Agency in June 2015.
 Tagged as Dance Goddess, Lahbati is a regular performer on ABS-CBN's Sunday variety show, ASAP.

 Lahbati was cast in the ABS-CBN soap opera, Written in Our Stars, starring Toni Gonzaga, Piolo Pascual, Jolina Magdangal and Sam Milby which started early 2017.
 In 2017, she was also cast as Valentina, the Goddess of Snakes, in the movie Darna released by Star Cinema and Reality Entertainment.

 Lahbati appears in E!
 Philippines reality show It Takes Gutz To Be a Gutierrez.

 She is currently working as supporting actress in ABS-CBN playing extra and minor projects.